Private nursing care

 - Domiciliary care

 - Spinal injury support

 Our private nurses have extensive experience in both the public and private health care industry and have the expertise to ensure the right support is delivered to you.
 For example, Kerry Feltwell, clinical lead for the south east, led a screening programme for bowel cancer for over 10 years, providing one-to-one care and support throughout her time there.
 Additionally, Carole Kerton-Church, clinical lead for London and Essex, specialises in care and assessment of post-operative and end of life care, as well as experience caring for those with multiple sclerosis (MS), cancer and motor neurone disease (MND).

 Having such a variety of experience in our private nurse team means that we have the knowledge and proficiency to provide quality home care for a single condition or multiple complex care needs.

 To provide the best home care, we only recruit the very best private nurses to join our credible team.
 Therefore, the selection process that we implement is thorough and detailed, ensuring that we select individuals with experience across a variety of different nursing disciplines and who are dedicated to maintaining the independence of our customers.

-During the selection process, prospective nurses will undertake competency-based tests, present to a panel on the Four Pillars of Nursing Practice and be interviewed by another clinician within Helping Hands, as well as full employee and character background checks.
+During the selection process, prospective nurses will undertake competency-based tests, present to a panel on the Four Pillars of Nursing Practice, and be interviewed by another clinician within Helping Hands, as well as a full employee and character background checks.